maverock24/mymix/README.md

 ## Notes

-- Recommended file format: MP3, M4A, WAV, OGG
+- Recommended file format: MP3, M4A, WAV, OGG, AAC, FLAC
+- Folder selection is supported on Android and iOS (SDK 54+)
+- Lock screen controls are available on Android and iOS for Player 1
 - Files with "Artist - Title" format are automatically parsed
 - Player state is automatically saved
 - Each player has independent volume and speed controls
 - Supports simultaneous playback of 2 tracks
+- On iOS, folder access is temporary and requires re-selection after app restart

 ## License